prahladyeri/siterank-stats/md/computers.md

 - [Dictionary of Algorithms and Data Structure](http://xlinux.nist.gov/dads/) - Visit this site if you run out of ideas for program creation.
 Almost every algorithm invented by mankind can be found here.
 [Rank: 9453, Tags: other]
 - [Design Patterns Catalog](http://martinfowler.com/eaaCatalog/) - A collection of software design patterns and processes to follow, written by Martin Fowler, one of the best minds in the industry.
 [Rank: 42717, Tags: other]
 - [Great Github list of public datasets](http://www.datasciencecentral.com/profiles/blogs/great-github-list-of-public-data-sets) - A great source of published data in case you are developing an app.
 [Rank: 44394, Tags: other]
-- [UPC Database](https://www.upcdatabase.com/itemform.asp) - The canonical place on web to lookup barcode items.
-An invaluable resource if you are developing a Barcode app.
-[Rank: 446034, Tags: other]

 **programming/quiz**